Mike24mn/weekend-sql-to-do-list/README.md

 1. CREATE A DATABASE TITLED "weekend-to-do-app"

-2. CREATE A TABLE WITHIN THE DATABASE WITH THE SQL COMMANDS LOCATED WITHIN 'database.sql"
+2. CREATE A TABLE WITHIN THE DATABASE WITH THE SQL COMMANDS LOCATED WITHIN THE 'database.sql"

 3. RUN 'npm install' to ensure modules are available